wurthless-elektroniks/badjasper/readme.md

 - The MS kernel will usually hang if a HDMI cable or A/V adapter isn't plugged in, which will trigger the LED watchdog.
 However it's safe to assume most people will have their systems plugged into a display device in normal operation, and as a bonus, it allows us to simulate the failure condition in testing.

-- I wanted to flash the Ring of Light orange upon receiving GetPowerUpCause, as it's a sign the CPU would have made it through the critical hardware init phase.
-However the Argon/Ring of Light state machine is something I have yet to figure out.

 ## People who did more than I did